 Myth: Under the conditions of a reverse mortgage contract, the lender owns the property.

 Just like a conventional mortgage, a reverse mortgage is a loan, and the borrower keeps the title to the property.
-Eventually, the property may be sold in order to repay the mortgage, but at no point while the reverse mortgage is outstanding does the lender own the property.
+Eventually, the property may be sold by the borrower or his/her heirs in order to repay the mortgage, but at no point while the reverse mortgage is outstanding does the lender own the property.

 Myth: The lender can evict the borrower or spouse if one of them dies, or the home value decreases.